What kinds of parasites do cats get?

-Roundworms, or ascarids, are a common parasite in cats.
-As the name implies, they’re large and round worms that live in the intestines and cause ascariasis.
-Kittens generally become infected with roundworms through nursing and can, along with adults, catch these parasites by eating the larvae found in the feces of infected animals or in prey that acts as egg hosts, such as birds, rodents and cockroaches.
-Humans can become infected with roundworms, but seldom develop the disease.
+Roundworms, or ascarids, are a common parasites in cats.
+As the name implies, they're large and roundworms that live in the intestines and cause ascariasis.
+Kittens generally become infected with roundworms through nursing and can, along with adults, catch these parasites by eating the larvae found in the feces of infected animals or in prey that acts as egg hosts, such as birds, rodents, and cockroaches.
+Humans can become infected with roundworms but seldom develop the disease.

 Since roundworm infection symptoms may not be visible, it is important to keep up to date on yearly wellness visits including stool analysis.
 Once diagnosed, treating ascariasis is relatively easy, with a few doses of specific dewormers needed to eliminate them.
 Since cats are always at risk of getting roundworms, periodic deworming should be performed as a preventative method, especially with outdoor cats.
 Keeping a clean litterbox and controlling insect and rodent infestations is also recommended.